Weekend 1: September 23rd – 24th

-Our thoughts turn to Ciderfest Festivities as soon as the leaves begin turning red and gold!
+Our thoughts turn to Ciderfest Festivities as soon as the leaves begin to change color!

-Here in Louisburg, Kansas, for two exciting weekends every autumn, Louisburg Cider Mill brings you some good old fashioned apple cider fun.
+Louisburg Cider Mill brings you some good old-fashioned apple cider fun for two exciting weekends every autumn.
 Our Ciderfest is always held on the last weekend in September and the first weekend in October.
-There is no admission or parking fees to attend Ciderfest.
+There are no admission or parking fees to attend Ciderfest.

-Activities begin with the Louisburg Lions Pancake Breakfast, 8 am – 11am.
-Other activities such as pony rides, inflatable slide, cider and donut-making and craft booths are ongoing throughout the day until 6 pm.
+Each Saturday and Sunday begins with the Louisburg Lions Club Pancake Breakfast, 8 am – 11 am.
+Activities such as pony rides, inflatable slides, cider and donut-making, and craft booths are ongoing throughout the day until 6 pm.

 The first course of the Ciderfest is watching how apples are freshly pressed into 100% pure apple cider — from initial washing to the actual press.